spakov/furminal/README.md

 The default settings work out of the box and I recommend avoiding changing them unless there's a specific issue you're trying to work around.

 #### DefaultWindowTitle
-The default window title associated with the Terminal.
+The default window title associated with the terminal.

 The default is `TerminalControl`.

 #### Rows
-The number of rows in the Terminal.
+The number of rows in the terminal.

 The default is 24.

 #### Columns
-The number of columns in the Terminal.
+The number of columns in the terminal.

 The default is 80.